 [32] Groelz D, Viertler C, Pabst D, Dettmann N, Zatloukal K. Impact of storage conditions on the quality of nucleic acids in paraffin embedded tissues.
 PLoS One 2018;13. https://doi.org/10.1371/journal.pone.0203608.

+Figure Legends

 Figure 1. a.
 Methylation levels expressed as Meth-score in quadrantic biopsy sets from gastroesophageal junction (without and with IM) and Barrett’s esophagus (with different histological grades). b.
 Methylation levels of three individual genes (ZNF345, ZNF569, TFP12) for each of the biopsy sets from panel a.

 GEJ-GM; gastroesophageal junction with gastric-type mucosa, GEJ-IM; gastroesophageal junction with intestinal metaplasia, NDBE; non-dysplastic Barrett’s esophagus; LGD; low-grade dysplasia, HGD/IMC; high-grade dysplasia / intramucosal cancer

 Figure 2.
-Methylation levels throughout the radiofrequency ablation treatment.
-Top panel shows from left to right representative examples of BE treated with RFA.
-A proportion of patients with IM at the GEJ received retreatment with RFA.
-The bottom panel shows the Meth score for individual patients at 3 time points, corresponding to pre-RFA BE, first post-RFA follow up and last time point.
+Methylation levels throughout the RFA treatment were assessed for individual patients at 3 time points, corresponding to pre-RFA BE, first post-RFA follow-up and last time point.
+Values below the “y” axis represent the mean methylation scores for each time-point compared with a paired t-test. a.
+Patients achieving durable remission after the course of RFA treatment (n=13). b.
+Patients with evidence of IM at the GEJ during the follow-up, hence, which was treated with an additional session of RFA for the GEJ (n=32).

 BE, Barrett’s esophagus; GEJ, gastroesophageal junction; IM, intestinal metaplasia; RFA, radiofrequency ablation.